Programeowr/Law-in-Hands/README.md

 Forgot password page
-If the user forgets the password he/she can click on the forgot password? option in login ppage and the forgot password page emeges.
+If the user forgets the password he/she can click on the forgot password? option in login ppage and the forgot password page emerges.
 Here,

 Email input field:
-Here the user needs to write his email
+Here the user needs to write his email.

 Reset button :
 After entering the email id the user clicks on the reset button this sends the email which has a link to change the password.